 Full-time degree-seeking graduate students may be awarded a Graduate Teaching Assistantship with full tuition remission and a monthly stipend as they gain experience teaching beginning Italian language courses.
 Graduate students can also benefit from multiple funding opportunities for research, travel, conference participation, and for summers.

-Thanks to a tight collaboration with AATI (American Association Teachers of Italian) and IASA (Italian American Studies Association), our students enjoy a relationship with a national scholarly network that leads them to present at national conferences and publish articles in academic journals.
+Thanks to a strong collaboration with AATI (American Association Teachers of Italian) and IASA (Italian American Studies Association), our students enjoy a relationship with a national scholarly network that leads them to present at national conferences and publish articles in academic journals.

-The Italian program is also home of an active Italian American Studies research hub that feeds the Italian American oral history archive in the FAU library and the Italian American Memories Documentary Archive.
+The Italian program is home of an active Italian American Studies research hub that feeds the Italian American oral history archive in the FAU library and the Italian American Memories Documentary Archive.

 The program welcomes American, Italian, and other international applicants.
 Applicants must have a firm command of the Italian language.
 A Bachelor’s degree with a major in Italian is preferred but not required.